-Water is a symbol of purity, but it seems hard to believe.
-If you look at the present water problems, people around the globe are suffering.
+Water is a symbol of purity, but this seems hard to believe.
+However, people around the globe are suffering from the present water problems.

-Water problems include water-borne illnesses such as diarrhea, hepatitis a, cholera, and others.
-Due to the uncontrolled increase in these illnesses, the government and the citizens are looking for ways to treat and clean their waters.
+Water problems include water-borne illnesses such as diarrhea, hepatitis A, and cholera.
+Due to the uncontrolled increase in these illnesses, the government and citizens are looking for ways to treat and clean their waters.

-One of the well-known water treatments used by the government in treating the water supplied to their citizens is chlorinating the water.
+One of the well-known water treatments the government uses to treat the water supplied to its citizens is chlorinating.

 Chlorine is a hazardous substance often described as having a strong choking scent.
 It is poisonous and corrosive.
-When combined with other chemicals, this chemical purifies metals, bleaches materials, and is mixed to produce another chemical.
+When combined with other chemicals, this chemical purifies metals and bleaches materials and is mixed to produce another chemical.
 It also helps disinfect water.

-Water chlorination is a method that mixes chlorine and water.
-This mixture can kill certain bacteria and other pathogens present in tap waters.
-It also helps prevent the spread of waterborne illnesses, such as typhoid, cholera, dysentery, and many more.
+Water chlorination involves mixing chlorine and water.
+This mixture can kill certain bacteria and other pathogens present in tap water.
+It also helps prevent the spread of waterborne illnesses, such as typhoid, cholera, and dysentery.

-Disinfection through chlorination could bring harm in some circumstances.
+Disinfection through chlorination can be harmful in some circumstances.
 Chlorine reacts with naturally occurring sediments in the water to produce disinfection byproducts (DBPs).

 Though chlorinating water seems to be a good method, not everybody can tolerate the aggressiveness of such chemicals.
 It may even become hazardous rather helpful.
 The most common complaint the majority have is developing chlorine allergies.